carpentries-incubator/tei-xml/_episodes/01-introduction.md

 IMG: Mary Hamilton paper HAM/1/10/1/11 (JRL1415453)

+## Detailed descriptions and wayfinding
-Finally, as you’ll have seen with MDC, in-depth description of pages can be linked to a specific image or illustration.
+Finally, as you’ll have seen with MDC, **in-depth description of pages** can be linked to a specific image or illustration.
 An example of this is the Hebrew manuscript on https://cudl.lib.cam.ac.uk/view/MS-ADD-00433/1.
 This uses the `<locus>` tag to identify a set of pages and describe what appears within them; this could be illustrations, diagrams or a particular narrative.

 TEI is a very powerful tool which can bring together curatorial and researcher expertise, and create new knowledge which isn’t limited to a group of people engaging with a particular set of physical objects.
 It is truly interdisciplinary and enables exciting new areas of research.